-- 1. Set minimum indoor air quality, temperature, and humidity standards, - 2.
+- 1. Set minimum indoor air quality and temperature standards, - 2.
 Establish monitoring and reporting requirements, - 3.
-Guarantee HVAC work is undertaken by trained, certified technicians, and - 4.
-Ensure a sustained long-term funding mechanism to fund necessary HVAC system installations, repairs, and upgrades moving forward.
+Guarantee HVAC work is undertaken by trained, certified technicians, and - Ensure a sustained long-term funding mechanism to fund necessary HVAC system installations, repairs, and upgrades moving forward.
+5.

 Our coalition appreciates the time and attention committee members have already committed to this important issue in recent years.
 We wish to highlight that the Committee on Labor and Public Employees has also introduced a bill (SB 423) to address IAQ issues and establish health-protective standards, and the Finance Committee has also introduced measures to fund important HVAC system upgrades using school construction bond monies.
-Given the commitment of so many legislators to address this issue, we ask members of this committee to support these efforts by creating a sustainable funding stream to support school HVAC repairs over time.
+Given the commitment of so many legislators to address this issue, we ask members of this committee to support these efforts by creating a sustainable funding stream to support school HVAC repairs

 In order to consistently maintain air quality standards required under ASHRAE standard 62, periodic HVAC system assessments are needed at least once every three years, if not more frequently.
 These assessments should be conducted by HVAC technicians certified by a body accredited by the American National Standards Institute (ANSI).
 To accomplish this in a sustained and meaningful way, a dedicated funding stream will be needed to support necessary HVAC repairs and replacement.

 Clear protocols are needed to provide oversight and ensure that school HVAC repairs are being performed by qualified licensed HVAC contractors and certified technicians.
 Additionally, we need specific standards to establish what acceptable indoor air quality and indoor air temperatures are for our children.
 Benchmarks are needed to evaluate the performance of HVAC systems so that old systems can be replaced as needed.
 This effort must not simply be about repairing aging, outdated HVAC systems.
 School districts must be equipped with the resources and standards needed to replace those systems where appropriate, using state of the art, high-efficiency HVAC and air filtration systems.

 CEA recognizes the need to provide adequate funding for the continual improvement of school and classroom infrastructure, as well as the need to address health emergencies as they emerge.
 To this end, we feel strongly that addressing indoor air quality in our schools is a critical component for promoting safe, healthy learning environments for all.
-The undersigned organizations therefore support HB 5476 and commend committee members for including HVAC in the school construction bonding program.
-This is a wise and timely proposal that will enable schools to install, repair, and update HVAC systems as they do roofs.
-Afterall, the air our children breath is as important as having a roof over their heads.
+The undersigned organizations therefor support SB 429, and we respectfully urge the committee to amend this bill to allow for critical HVAC repairs and upgrades using school building construction program funds.
+To this end, we have attached a coalition bill draft for your consideration.